 “Keep the change, you filthy animal.”

-Brutal, hard hitting, blood curdling – three ways in which Home Alone has never been described until now.
-But despite this, the tale of Kevin McCallister’s attempt to keep his home safe from fumbling, dummy crooks is surprisingly violent for a kids film (in a slapstick kind of way).
-Which is probably why I loved watching this film so much as a young child, gathered around the TV with the folks, envious of Kevin that he managed to “wish away” his family.
+Brutal, hard-hitting, blood-curdling – three ways in which Home Alone has never been described until now.
+But despite this, the tale of Kevin McCallister’s attempt to keep his home safe from fumbling, dummy crooks is surprisingly violent (in a slapstick kind of way).
+Which is probably why I loved watching it so much as a young child, gathered around the TV with the folks, envious of Kevin managing to “wish away” his family.

-In reality however, whilst my family is pretty awesome, Kevin’s are just terrible human beings, particularly his mother.
-I don’t care how many children you have, you don’t forget one of them, and you certainly don’t make him share a room with wet the bed Fuller.
-Thank God that his parents were so terrible though, as otherwise, well, there wouldn’t be much of a movie (it would just be called Home, I guess), and we wouldn’t get to see the most spectacular failed heist ever.
+In reality, however, whilst my family are pretty awesome, Kevin’s are just terrible human beings.
+Particularly his mother.
+I don’t care how many children you have, you don’t forget one of them, and you certainly don’t make him share a room with wet the bed Fuller!
+Thank God that his parents were so awful though, as otherwise, well, there wouldn’t be much of a movie (it would just be called Home, I guess), and we wouldn’t get to see the most spectacular failed heist ever.

 Kevin is an everyman – relatable and likeable.
 He’s also a full on gangster.
 When the Wet Bandits come knocking, the film cranks up to eleven, shit gets real, and Home Alone cements its place in my heart as a must watch Christmas movie every single time.
 A true timeless festive classic.

 Sidenote: I stumbled upon this incredible theory on Kevin that, to be honest, has blown my mind.
 Take a look (you should probably continue reading first though!).

 1) The Muppets Christmas Carol (1992):